ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

         TYPE=EBCDIC
             indicates that the result should be converted to EBCDIC.
 This is the default value if the HTTP request is in EBCDIC.
         TYPE=LINEBUFFER
             indicates that the result should be converted to MakePDF “LINEBUF” format for input to the VIRSVPDF service program.
-The page template contains special tags (see “Generating PDF output”, page 62) which are converted to the format required by MakePDF.
+The page template contains special tags (see “Generating PDF output” <#_V456UG_62) which are converted to the format required by MakePDF.

             If the specified file does not exist in the current VIRTEL directory, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.

 1.23.26.
 COPY$ SCREEN-TO-VARIABLE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^